How to stake. All the ways to get rewards from your crypto

 Where can you stake?

-You can choose different third-party services for staking cryptocurrencies – there are decentralised platforms, dapp, exchanges (centralised and not), as well as offline options such as external hardware.
+You can choose different third-party services for staking cryptocurrencies – there are decentralised platforms, dapp, and exchanges (centralised and not), as well as offline options such as external hardware.

 1. Staking via hardware

 Offline staking is called cold staking.
 In this type of staking, cryptocurrencies are locked up and stored in cold wallets, i.e. wallets that are not connected to the internet.
 Cold wallets can be hardware, paper wallets or offline applications.
-Cold staking is often used when locking up large amounts of crypto, and to avoid the potential risk of cyber attacks.
+Cold staking is often used when locking up large amounts of crypto and to avoid the potential risk of cyber attacks.
 This type of staking is highly secure, but the staking is managed autonomously, without third parties mediating.
 For this reason, you need to be familiar with the mechanisms.
 Even if they are offline, cryptocurrencies in cold wallets are always connected to the blockchain and rewards are earned as in online staking.

 2. Staking via a CEX or DEX